 What causes fainting?

-A drop in blood flow to the brain causes fainting.
+The medical term for fainting is syncope (pronounced SING-kuh-pee).
+Fainting once is usually not a big cause for concern.
 The most common causes of fainting are usually not signs of a more serious illness.
 In these cases, you faint because of:

-- The vasovagal reflex, which causes the heart rate to slow and the blood vessels to widen, or dilate.
+- The vasovagal reflex, which causes the heart rate to slow and the blood vessels to widen (or dilate).
 This reflex can be triggered by many things, including stress, pain, fear, coughing, holding your breath, and urinating.

 - Orthostatic hypotension, or a sudden drop in blood pressure when you change position.
 This can happen if you stand up too fast, get dehydrated, or take certain medicines, such as ones for high blood pressure.